die-hardfan/Week1_RTL_Synthesis_and_Design/DAY2/Labs/ReadMe.md

 //mult mod synth

-Now, to flatten the circuit (remove the heirarchy), use the following code within yosys environment:
+To flatten the circuit (remove the heirarchy), use the following code within yosys environment:
 ```bash
 flatten
 write_verilog multiple_modules_flat.v